 How Long does Porting a Number Take?

 Porting your phone number can take anywhere from a couple of minutes to a couple of days and is dependent on both the carriers your moving from and to, and the amount of numbers you are porting.
 With Telnyx you can have 1 number ported in under 30 minutes and bulk numbers ported in a couple of days.
+Don't believe us?
+Telnyx FastPort API is available in our Mission Control Portal so you can check it out for yourself in just a few clicks.

 Why Porting Phone Numbers Take so Long